Recent Examples of hula from the Web

-Sinuous Polynesian dance that combines undulating movement of the hips and mimetic hand gestures, often performed to chants and instruments such as the ukulele.
-Originally a religious dance performed to praise the chiefs, the hula now tells a story or describe a place and are danced exclusively by women.
-The typical costume is a raffia skirt and a lei worn around the neck.
+A sinuous Polynesian dance, the hula combines undulating movement of the hips and mimetic hand gestures.
+The dance is often accompanied by chants, drumming, and music played on instruments such as the ukulele.
+Originally a religious dance performed to praise the chiefs, contemporary hulas tell a story or describe a place, and are danced exclusively by women.
+The costume typically includes a raffia skirt with a lei (garland) around the neck.

 What made you want to look up hula?
 Please tell us where you read or heard it (including the quote, if possible).